J. R. Koch

-J. R. Koch (pronounced KOTCH) (born September 10, 1976) is a retired American professional basketball player who was drafted in the second round of the 1999 NBA draft (46th overall) by the New York Knicks following a college career at the University of Iowa.
+J. R. Koch (pronounced KOTCH) (born September 10, 1976) is an American former professional basketball player who was drafted in the second round of the 1999 NBA draft (46th overall) by the New York Knicks following a college career at the University of Iowa.
 Koch played professionally in the U.S. and Europe for six years and is now a real estate agent.